jundalisay/sp/content/en/research/descartes/rules/rule-13.md

 All these are also found in imperfect questions: for example, if we inquire about the nature of the magnet, what we understand to be signified by these two terms, magnet and nature, is known, by which we are determined to inquire about this rather than anything else, etc.

-But furthermore, for a question to be perfect, we want it to be fully determined, so that nothing more is sought than what can be deduced from the given: for example, if someone asks me what can be inferred about the nature of the magnet precisely from those experiments which Gilbert asserts he has conducted, whether true or false; likewise, if one asks what judgment can be made precisely about the nature of sound from the fact that three strings A, B, C produce equal sound, among which B, by supposition, is twice as thick as A but not longer, and is stretched by a weight twice as heavy; and C, although not thicker than A, is only twice as long, yet is stretched by a weight four times heavier, etc.
+But furthermore, for a question to be perfect, we want it to be fully determined, so that nothing more is sought than what can be deduced from the given: for example, if someone asks me what can be inferred about the nature of the magnet precisely from those experiments which Gilbert asserts he has conducted, whether true or false;

+Likewise, if one asks what judgment can be made precisely about the nature of sound from the fact that three strings A, B, C produce equal sound, among which B, by supposition, is twice as thick as A but not longer, and is stretched by a weight twice as heavy; and C, although not thicker than A, is only twice as long, yet is stretched by a weight four times heavier, etc.

 From which it is easily understood how all imperfect questions can be reduced to perfect ones, as will be explained more fully in its place; and it also appears how this rule can be observed, by abstracting from all superfluous concepts to understand the difficulty well, and by reducing it so that we no longer think about being involved with this or that subject, but only in general about certain magnitudes compared among themselves: for example, after we have determined to observe certain experiments about the magnet, there is no difficulty remaining in our thinking that needs to be removed from all other subjects.